Law of New Zealand

 The law of New Zealand uses the English common law system, inherited from being a part of the British Empire.

-There are several sources of law, the primary ones being statutes enacted by the New Zealand Parliament and case law made by decisions of the courts of New Zealand.
+There are several sources of law, the primary ones being acts enacted by the New Zealand Parliament and case law made by decisions of the courts of New Zealand.
 At a more fundamental level, the law of New Zealand is based on three related principles: parliamentary sovereignty; the rule of law; and the separation of powers.

 History

 Pre-European law

 Before colonisation by the British, Māori customary law (tikanga) would have served as rule of law for most tribes.

-The first mention of New Zealand in British statutes is in the Murders Abroad Act of 1817, which clarified that New Zealand was not a British colony (despite being claimed by Captain Cook) and "not within His Majesty's dominions".
+The first mention of New Zealand in British statutes is in the Murders Abroad Act 1817, which clarified that New Zealand was not a British colony (despite being claimed by Captain Cook) and "not within His Majesty's dominions".

 Treaty of Waitangi

-The Treaty of Waitangi, signed in 1840, is widely believed to have established British law in New Zealand.
-There are numerous problems with this theory.
-Firstly, the Māori and English language versions of the Treaty are substantially different.
-The English version transfers sovereignty to Queen Victoria (in clause one) and grants Māori the rights of British subjects (in clause three).
-Although no specific mention is made in the Treaty of any legal system, these two clauses seem to imply that British law would be established in New Zealand.
-The Māori version, however, states that Victoria receives kawanatanga (governorship) while the chiefs retain tino rangatiratanga (absolute chieftainship) in clause two as opposed to the property rights promised in the English version.
-Although the third clause of the Māori version says that the Queen would treat Māori the same as people in England, many historians argue that Māori believed that the new governor would exercise his powers over the Europeans only, and that the chiefs would continue to rule over Māori.
-In the eyes of some modern Māori, the New Zealand legal system is invalid as it violates the Treaty's promise of tino rangatiratanga (chieftainship).